EinstainBohr/demo3/BenchmarkDemoQt6/README.md

 --scene     Demo mode scene.
 Can be one of: [ flythrough, cockpit ].
             Preset is 'flythrough' by default.
 --automatic Only used in benchmark mode.
 Defines a set of benchmarks to be run one after
             another.
-Can be one of: [ model, modelcount, light, lightcount, texture ]. model and modelcount can be specified at the same time [ --automatic model --automatic modelcount ], as well as light and lightcount [ --automatic light --automatic lightcount ].
+Can be one of: [ model, modelcount, instancing, light, lightcount, texture ]. model, modelcount, and instancing can be specified at the same time [ --automatic model --automatic modelcount --automatic instancing ], as well as light and lightcount [ --automatic light --automatic lightcount ]. instancing cannot be used by itself.
 Preset affects the maximum model complexity, as well as the maximum number of lights and models.
             Cannot be used together with 'testset'.
 --testset   Only used in benchmark mode.
 Value is a path to the JSON file containing the
             tests to be run.
 For example [ --testset /testscripts/exampletestset.json ].
 Cannot be used together with 'automatic'.
 --report    Only used in benchmark mode.
 Determines the report file style, either combining
             each test result into a single file, or saving each one into a separate file.
-            'Single' style filename begins with the test script filename.
+            'single' style filename begins with the test script filename.
             Can be one of: [ single, multi ].
 Report is 'single' by default.
 ```